SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Functions can have multiple input parameters, which are written within the function's parentheses, separated by commas.

+Function parameters are always constants.
+Trying to change the value of a function parameter from within the body of that function results in a compile-time error.
+This means that you can't change the value of a parameter by mistake.

 This function takes a person's name and whether they have already been greeted as input, and returns an appropriate greeting for that person: